atharvach2007/chauhan-s_macpad/README.md

 # Chauhan's Macropad
-A macropad purpose build for me.
+A macropad purpose built for me.
 Built with Blueprint, Hackclub.
 It is a Macropad with 10 keys, 2 Rotary Encoders, 1 0.91 128x32 OLED and the SEEED XIAO RP2040.

 ### Images